timotejroiko/discord.js-light/README.md

 Cons:

-* Disabled everything except messages and reactions (some stuff might be re-enableable)
+* Disabled everything except guilds, messages and reactions (some stuff might be re-enableable)
-* Disabled caching and auto-updating of channels, users, members, roles, emojis and voice states (must be fetched and cached by end-user when needed)
+* Disabled auto-caching and auto-updating of channels, permissionOverwrites, users, members, roles, emojis and voice states (must be fetched and cached by end-user when needed)
 * Presences and typing events are permanently disabled
-* Some features that rely on cached data might require fixes or workarounds
+* Some features that rely on cached data might have unexpected behavior and require fixes or workarounds
 * Voice features were not tested

 ## Getting Started